 INTRODUCTION

 Arsenic is a ubiquitous contaminant that jeopardizes water quality as a result of both natural and anthropogenic sources (1).
-The mobility of As through soils, and eventual contribution to surface or groundwater, is controlled by biological, chemical, and physical processes (most notably that influence the oxidation state of As and its partitioning between the solid and aqueous phase) that are heterogeneously distributed within surface and subsurface environments.
-Within soil and water systems at circumneutral pH, As(V) predominates under aerated, oxidizing conditions as the oxyanion HxAsO4x-1, while arsenite, as H3AsO30, typically dominates under anaerobic, reducing conditions.
+The mobility of As through soils, and eventual contribution to surface or groundwater, is controlled by biological, chemical, and physical processes that are heterogeneously distributed within surface and subsurface environments.
+Most notable of these processes are those that influence the oxidation state of As and its partitioning between the solid and aqueous phase.
+Within soil and water systems at circumneutral pH, As(V) predominates under aerated, oxidizing conditions as the oxyanion HxAsO4x-1, while arsenite, as H3AsO30, typically dominates under anoxic, reducing conditions.
 Arsenic(III), though binding extensively to iron oxides, is generally considered the more mobile species of As (2), while As(V) is less selective and adsorbs appreciably onto a variety of metal oxyhydroxides, hydroxides, and oxides (hereafter collectively referred to as oxides) including Fe, Al, and Mn oxides (3-5).

 In many environments, including seasonally saturated soils (6), bioturbated sediments (7), and forest soils (8), temporary O2 depletion within soil aggregates results from redox fluctuations (9, 10), where rapid switches in dominant metabolic processes may occur (7).
 Iron and Mn oxides are produced by oxidative precipitation under aerated conditions, while reductive dissolution reproduces Fe(II) and Mn(II), both of which tend to be more soluble than their oxidized counterparts, under anaerobic conditions.
-The relative flux of Mn and Fe, and As concomitantly, out of soils and sediments as a consequence of reductive dissolution varies depending on biogeochemical pathways active in a certain environment (11).
+Rapid oxidation of Fe(II) generally produces ferrihydrite initially, which can transform into more crystalline phases over time including goethite, hematite, and magnetite through abiotic and biotic mechanisms (Schwertmann and Murad, 1983; Hansel et al., 2003).
+Abiotic oxidation of Mn(II) by molecular oxygen is a thermodynamically favorable, but kinetically limited reaction; a majority of Mn(II) oxidation in natural systems is driven by enzymatic reactions, primarily forming low crystallinity phyllomanganates resembling birnessite (Tebo et al., 2004).
+Hence, the relative flux of Mn and Fe, and As concomitantly, out of soils and sediments as a consequence of reductive dissolution varies depending upon redox conditions (11).

 Physical heterogeneity influences the extent and spatial distribution of oxidative and reductive processes within soils and sediments.
 Soils are composed of microaggregates typically fused together by labile organic matter into macroaggregates (12, 13), which form a complex matrix of transport pathways comprised of advective flow channels between aggregates combined with diffusion-controlled intra-aggregate transport (14-16).
 The rate of intra-aggregate transport of chemical species such as oxygen from the aggregate exterior decreases toward the aggregate center due to diminishing pore size, increased tortuosity, and discontinuities (16).
 Oxygen is further limited within aggregates through microbial respiration, becoming depleted within millimeters of the aggregate exterior (10, 17).
 Depletion of oxygen initiates microbial anaerobic respiration on alternative terminal electron acceptors, including As(V) and Fe(III) and Mn(IV) oxides that are common to soils (18).

 Reductive dissolution and transformation of Fe(III) and Mn(IV/III) oxides and As(V) have been identified as the primary mechanisms controlling As mobilization within soils (1).
-Anaerobic conditions in soils induce respiration of Fe- and Mn- oxides and As(V), may lead to the release of As into the aqueous phase as the surface area of the Fe(III) oxides decreases during reductive transformation (3).
+Anaerobic respiration upon As and Fe and Mn oxides is initiated when anoxic conditions develop.
+The resulting reductive transformation of Fe(III) oxides decreases oxide surface area, resulting in the release of adsorbed As in to the aqueous phase(3).
 Microbial reduction of ferrihydrite, however, initially results in sequestration of As concomitant with transformation to magnetite; continued Fe reduction eventually prompts Fe oxide dissolution and As release (3, 19).